Service Hours Requirement

 Individual Community Service Projects:

 It is the intent that students will have the ability to earn all of their required service hours through classroom Service-Learning projects.
 However, there are instances where a student may choose to do community service projects on their own.
+Is also may be helpful to join clubs that focus their attention on service projects.
+Key Club, DECA, Global Outreach and the Current Events clubs all offer community service projects.
 No pre-approval is necessary but students are responsible for making sure their project falls within the guidelines listed below and keeping track of their own hours.

 Hours may be earned for: